Aye-Aye-Dev/Fossa/README.md

 ### Tests

 The normal unittests will run with the `python -m unittest discover tests` command detailed above.
 There are also some integration tests in an early stage of development.
-They are message and output a lot of rubbish to the console.
+They are messy and output a lot of rubbish to the console.
 Enable them by supplying a RabbitMQ broker through an environmental variable. e.g. `export RABBITMQ_URL=amqp://guest:guest@localhost`.